PatrickMockridge/BlockchainND-Project3/README.md

 ### About
 This project demonstrates a simple private blockchain API in a local development environment using NodeJS, Express and LevelDB.
-This project was completed to fulfil the requirements of Project 2 of the [Udacity Blockchain Developer Nanodegree](https://eu.udacity.com/course/blockchain-developer-nanodegree--nd1309).
+This project was completed to fulfil the requirements of Project 2 and Project 3 (unintentionally) of the [Udacity Blockchain Developer Nanodegree](https://eu.udacity.com/course/blockchain-developer-nanodegree--nd1309).

 ### Requirements
 * [Yarn: 1.10.1](https://yarnpkg.org)